aofdev/vscode-cointy/README.md

     <img src="demo-vscode-cointy.gif" alt="vscode-cointy">
 </p>

-Welcome to Cointy, a Visual Studio Code extension for checks cryptocurrency prices as you code.
+Welcome to Cointy, a vs code extension for checks cryptocurrency prices as you code.

 ## Features